 Myanmar backpacking accommodation is still fairly poor compared to the rest of South East Asia.
 There are a few cool hostels popping up in places like Bagan, Inle and Mandalay but you only have to take one step off the beaten path and your options rapidly dwindle.
 This can actually be kind of cool as you will often end up staying in ‘Mom and Pop’ family run guesthouses where you will be welcomed into the family.
 I very rarely endorse booking accommodation in advance as my own travel plans change so frequently that I prefer to wing it but in Myanmar if you don’t book accommodation in advance you may well not be able to find a place to crash… All of the half-decent, half-affordable, accommodation sells out weeks in advance and I strongly recommend that you book your rooms (especially for Bagan and Inle!) before you travel.

-I’ve crashed out in all three of these awesome Yangon hostels – they all are clean, cozy, a great place to meet people and come with free wifi!
+Awesome hostel, clean, cozy, a great place to meet people and comes with free wifi!

 |Kyaikhtiyo||Kyaik Hto Hotel||